S T R A N G E R T H A N P A R A D I S E (1984)

 (2011) David Gelb

 So, super bleary eyed and clutching a pint of hophead, after a very long and painful shift, I caught Jiro Dreams of Sushi at a late night staff screening one Tuesday a few weeks ago.
 I had predicted that 7 minutes in I would fall asleep and not wake up again for the duration of the film.
 However, while it had the odds stacked against it, Jiro Dreams of Sushi had me hooked (it must be admitted that the sweet 83 minute run time was in its favour).

-A small, but perfectly formed documentary detailing the bizarre success of one man’s dedication to perfection, the film barely has a story to tell: Jiro set out to make the best sushi in Japan - and he achieved it.
+A small, but perfectly formed documentary detailing the bizarre success of one man’s dedication to perfection, the film barely has a story to tell: Jiro set out to make the best sushi in Japan and - *spoiler alert* - he achieved it.
 But there is something gripping about the film, perhaps it is the rhythmic and repetitive shots of the chefs making sushi, or the beautiful and glistening close-ups of the fish itself.
 Who knows, but at two in the morning I was satisfied but craving salmon sashimi like nobody’s business.

 9:39 am • 31 January 2013 • 2 notes